Computer Engineer· Chicago, IL

 Who I am & what I do

-Currently an Electronic Assembler on the production floor at Grayhill, Inc. Computer Engineer graduate from the University of Illinois at Chicago (23').
+Currently an Electronic Assembler at Grayhill, Inc in La Grange, Illinois.
+Computer Engineer graduate from the University of Illinois at Chicago (23').
 Building my way from the ground up.

 Hardware & Protocols